dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 ![change dns cloudflare jekyll github ssl](/images/change-dns-cloudflare-jekyll-github-ssl.jpg) {: .right .half}
 Now is the crucial part.
-You have to change the name servers in your domain registrar (mine is GoDaddy) to the following or whichever is provided to you
+You have to change the name servers (NS31.DOMAINCONTROL.COM) in your domain registrar to the following or whichever is provided to you by CloudFlare.

 {% highlight css %}
 dan.ns.cloudflare.com